Amazon DataSync network requirements - Amazon DataSync

 80 (HTTP)

-Allows your computer to obtain the DataSync agent's activation key.
-After successful activation, DataSync closes the agent's port 80.
+Allows your browser to obtain the DataSync agent's activation key.
+Once activated, DataSync closes the agent's port 80.

 Note

-Alternatively, you can obtain the activation key from the agent's local console.
-This method does not require connectivity between the browser and your agent.
-For more information, see Getting an agent activation key.
+You can get the activation key without a connection between your browser and agent.
+For more information, see Getting an activation key.

 N/A